GPO Historic Shelflist

 - An extensive collection of bibliographic information, but not a complete inventory of publications distributed through the FDLP.

 Project 1: Transcription of Cards (In Progress)

-Project 2: Digitization of Cards (In Progress)
+Project 2: Digitization of Cards (Complete)

-Project 3: Cleaning Up the Catalog
+Project 3: Cleaning Up the Catalog (In Progress)

 How to Locate Shelflist Records